Preparation for Bariatic Surgery

 Benefits of the surgery are also discussed, including the degree of weight loss that can be expected.
 However, the main focus of the class is a discussion of patient preparedness and compliance, including dietary habits and lifestyle changes the patient must adopt before and after surgery.

 Additionally, a Medical College of Wisconsin bariatric surgeon talks about suitable candidates for weight loss surgery and details about the procedures.
+To attend a bariatric surgery orientation, please schedule an appointment online or call 877-770-LOSE.

 Surgical Consult and Pre-Operation Lifestyle Change